 ” I think there are more than enough naval-gazing online diaries, record review blogs and hipster newsletters out there, I didn’t see the need to create yet another one… so I decided to take on the “advice” angle.
-These are serious times and I think that Generations X and Y have bigger questions now than just ‘What is or isn’t punk?’
+These are serious times and I think that Generations X, Y and Z have bigger questions now than just ‘What is or isn’t punk?’
 I wanted to create something with a Punk Rock sensibility that addressed those sorts of concerns.
 No topic is off-limits.
 My wildest years might be behind me, but I think I can come with a strong and reasoned opinion on most issues…and when I can’t, well, that’s what research is for.
 My punk bands were as numerous as they were awful & forgettable, but the concepts of self-sufficiency, DIY, supporting your community and living within (or below) your means took hold and have never let go.”

 UPDATE: JAN 2014